stsun/stsun.github.io/_pages/publications.md

 ### 2022

-Bonan, D. B., A. F. Thompson, E. R. Newsom, **S. Sun**, and M. Rugenstein.
+Bonan, D. B., A. F. Thompson, E. R. Newsom, **S. Sun**, and M. Rugenstein (2022).
 Transient and equilibrium responses of the Atlantic overturning circulation to warming in coupled climate models: the role of temperature and salinity. *J. Clim.*, *in press*.

 Wilson, E. A., A. F. Thompson, A. Stewart, and **S. Sun** (2022).
 Bathymetric control of subpolar gyres and the overturning circulation in the Southern Ocean. *J. Phys.
 Oceanogr.*, 52(2), 205-223. [[publisher's version](https://doi.org/10.1175/JPO-D-21-0136.1)]